 Posts

 Turn the Light On S. Ambrose, 2024 He said I can't see the light But don't have enough fight In me to look for it.
 Treading dark waters day after day Has left me with nothing to pray.
 Is there a switch hidden somewhere within a stitch of my being?
 What's blocking me from seeing - My lighthouse?
 She said I can't see my light But others around me shine bright.
 Whatever shades the rays of my soul Keeps me trapped in a deep, dark hole.
 I'm too exhausted to look for the light switch in my being.
 What's blocking me from seeing- My lighthouse?
 They said We can't see our light, Don't know what's wrong or right.
 In a culture of love, I'm blind.
 Just feel confusion that doesn't align With creation's creativity.
-What's blocking my me from seeing- My lighthouse?
-Truth says Maybe you aren't electricity Bur rather your intricacies Were fashioned by a God who said, "Let there be light, I'll take your fight."
-To see it, you mus
+What's blocking me from seeing- My lighthouse?
+Truth says Maybe you aren't electricity But rather your intricacies Were fashioned by a God who said, "Let there be light, I'll take your fight."
+To see it, you must b...

 Slow Fade